dotbitHQ/das-sdk-js/README.md

 We suggest that developers run their own [das-account-indexer](https://github.com/dotbitHQ/das-account-indexer).

-> However, if you are new to .bit and want to test das-sdk, you can use this indexer run by .bit team as a start: `https://indexer-not-use-in-production-env.did.id`.
+> However, if you are new to .bit and want to test das-sdk, you can use this indexer run by .bit team as a start: `https://indexer-v1.did.id`.
 It provides both forward resolution and reverse record resolution.
->
-> But do remember that: do not use this in production environment.

 > Meanwhile, we provide an official basic-indexer which only exposed some basic apis.
 > If you have trouble setting up an indexer, you can use this as an alternative.